tramitit/guides/en/spain/citizenship_application.md

 ---
-title: "Citizenship Application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Spain"]
+categories:
-meta_title: "Guide to Spain Citizenship Application"
-description: "A comprehensive guide to applying for Spanish citizenship"
+- Spain
+date: '2024-06-07'
+description: Learn how non-nationals can apply for Spanish citizenship, the required documents, and the step-by-step process to become a Spanish citizen.
 draft: false
+meta_title: 'Guide to Applying for Spanish Citizenship: Eligibility and Steps'
+title: 'Guide to Applying for Spanish Citizenship: Eligibility and Steps'
-translationKey: "spain-citizenship_application"
+translationKey: spain-citizenship_application
 ---

 ## Description
 ### What is it?